Down’s Syndrome with Acyanotic Congenital Heart Disease (PDA) with Congestive Heart Failure, Sepsis, Pneumonia and Acute Kidney Injury with DIC.

 Patients of PDA should be referred for surgery at an early age to prevent morbidity and mortality.

 ICU care, High End Antibiotics, PDA ligation, Diuretics, Blood and Blood Products Transfusion, Ventilator Support and other supportive measures.

 Date of Discharge: 27 April 2019

 Patient was initially managed with conservative supportive treatment but as the patient was not maintaining adequate oxygen saturation and was in severe distress, patient was put on ventilator support, high-end antibiotics were used to treat sepsis, diuretics were given for CHF, and DIC was treated with repeated FFP transfusion.
-2D Echo had revealed a large PDA with left to right shunt therefore surgical intervention was planned for closure of PDA after medical stabilization.
-But even after improvement in AKI and blood parameters, child continued to have congestive heart failure & Pneumonia requiring high ventilator settings so the decision was taken to ligate PDA despite patient in a critical state and high ventilator settings .
+2D Echo had revealed a large PDA with left to right shunt, therefore, surgical intervention was planned for the closure of PDA after medical stabilization.
+But even after improvement in AKI and blood parameters, the child continued to have congestive heart failure & Pneumonia requiring high ventilator settings so the decision was taken to ligate PDA despite the patient in a critical state and high ventilator settings.

 Ligation of PDA was done through left postero – lateral thoractomy in 4th intercostal space.
-After PDA ligation, condition of child started improving gradually and was weaned off from ventilator in 5 days.
-Patient required prolonged antibiotics and diuretics and his condition normalized after 10 days.
+After PDA ligation, the condition of the child started improving gradually and was weaned off from ventilator in 5 days.
+The patient required prolonged antibiotics and diuretics and his condition normalized after 10 days.
 Postoperative repeat 2D ECHO was done and there was no residual left shunt and his cardiomegaly also decreased.
 Patient was discharged 1 month after admission in a stable condition.